 The 3-mile Mill Walk around Hardcastle Crags is perfect for a leisurely autumn stroll.
 You’ll enjoy lovely views of Hebden Beck as you wander up the riverside path to Gibson Mill, a remnant of the area’s industrial past.
 From here, head into the beautiful wooded valley, which is covered in leaves from the massive oak and beech trees all around.
 If you look closely, you’ll be able to see loads of different types of fungi on the ground and possibly a few roe deer in the trees.

-The Hardcastle Crags Mill Walk starts at Midgehole Car Park, Midgehole Road, Hebden Bridge, West Yorkshire, HX7 7AL.
+The walk starts at Midgehole Car Park, Midgehole Road, Hebden Bridge, West Yorkshire, HX7 7AL.
+Check out the route.

 May Beck and Falling Foss Circular

 This spectacular 2-mile walk brings together breathtaking waterfalls and magical woodland scenery.
 Start at the May Beck car park, before you head through the picturesque woodland to Midge Hall, an old gamekeeper’s cottage where you can stop at the quaint Falling Foss Tea Garden.
 Grab a quick cuppa, then nip round to the 30-foot Falling Foss waterfall.
 After you’ve taken in the views, return to the start, as you go back through the woods, but this time alongside May Beck.

 The walk starts at May Beck Car Park, Sneaton, Whitby, North Yorkshire, YO22 5JE.
 Check out the route.